The 2026 Insurance Denial Report

 The appeal gap

 That gap is the story.
 Carriers can deny in volume because they know the overwhelming majority of denials are simply abandoned.
 A denial letter is a first answer, not the final word.
+When a denial reaches an independent external reviewer, close to half are reversed.

 What a winning appeal contains

-Across the overturned cases, the appeals that succeed share a structure: they quote the carrier's own denial reason, demand and then rebut the specific clinical criteria the plan applied, map the medical record to each criterion, and cite the controlling federal rule (29 CFR 2560.503-1 for employer plans, 45 CFR 147.136 for ACA plans).
-Generic letters that simply ask for reconsideration do not move reviewers; point-by-point rebuttals do.
+Across the overturned cases, the appeals that succeed share a structure.
+They quote the carrier's own denial reason, then demand and rebut the specific clinical criteria the plan applied.
+They map the patient's medical record to each criterion, one by one, rather than arguing in general terms.
+They cite the controlling federal rule, 29 C.F.R.
+2560.503-1 for employer plans or 45 C.F.R.
+147.136 for ACA plans, to lock the timeline and force criteria disclosure.
+And they make a specific demand for reversal rather than a request to reconsider.

-Cite or reuse this data
+Cite or reuse this report

 Got a denial?
 You may be in the 46.9%

-Apellica builds the evidence-based appeal for you, $0 upfront, pay only if we win.
+Apellica builds the evidence-based appeal for you. $0 upfront, pay only if we win.

 Start my appeal